-Unless you study carefully or with an expert or trainer’s help, when purchasing a mandolin, you may end up getting a wrong instrument that sounds like a tin can strung with barbed wires.
+Unless you study carefully (or with an expert or trainer’s help) when purchasing a mandolin, you may end up getting an instrument that sounds like a tin can strung with barbed wires.

 How Many Types of Mandolins Are There?

-There are two main types of mandolins, Classical and Bluegrass, which are further categorized into various models based on body shapes, styles, and soundhole.
-Bluegrass mandolins are broken down even more into a-style and f-style.
+There are two main types of mandolins, Classical and Bluegrass.
+These types are further categorized into various models based on body shapes, styles, and soundhole.
+Bluegrass mandolins are broken down into A-style and F-style.

 #1 Classical/Bowl-Back Mandolin

-These mandolins with round backs have similar features to their original Italian kinds and also the traditional lutes.
+These mandolins have round backs and similar features to their original Italian kinds – and also to the traditional lutes.

-Since bowl back mandolins have big voluminous bowl backs, they produce a rounder deeper tone than their modern counterparts.
-They are familiar with musicians who play historical kinds of music, renaissance, classical, and baroque.
+Since bowl-back mandolins have big, voluminous backs, they produce a rounder, deeper tone than their modern counterparts.
+They are a go-to for musicians who play historical kinds of music, including renaissance style, classical, and baroque.

 This mandolin has a round bowl which makes it perfect to handle.
-Some people frequently call it watermelon.
+Some people call it a “watermelon back.”
 They have deeper tones as a result of the deep bowls.
-Despite being traditional mandolins, their prices are quite high.
+Despite being traditional mandolins, their prices tend to be quite high.